Parent teacher communication is one of those things that class teachers often view as an unavoidable necessity.

 When you become a teacher, you don’t realise that your family is about to expand exponentially.
 With the hours that students and teachers spend together each term, the relationships teachers develop with children in their care are incredibly significant.

 As an extension of these relationships, positive parent teacher interactions are fundamentally important to classroom life.

 Fostering strong, positive relationships with the families you see every day is integral to a productive and happy classroom.
 The tips listed below will help you solidify your classroom community and ensure it’s smooth sailing for you and your students’ families.

 From the moment you open your classroom to set up for the new year, your mind should be whirring with ideas!
 Figuring out who your new students are, their backgrounds and requirements are usually somewhere near the top of your list of things to do.

-Read our blog, Get Organised for Back to School and think about how you can introduce yourself to your new families.
 It is a great idea before the term starts to prepare information for parents so that they know your routines, expectations, and preferred methods of communication throughout the year.